1965 Ferrari 275 GTB/C Speciale

 As unveiled at the 1964 Paris Motor Show, the 275 GTB was a road car with race-inspired engineering and the Competizione Speciale took advantage of this more than any other version.
 Features such as an all-independent suspension, four-wheel disc brakes, a five speed, all-synchromesh transaxle and an optional alloy body distinguished the 275 from the much larger 330 GTC built beside it and the 250 Lusso built before it.

-After the rear engine 250 LM was denied homologation, Ferrari had to modify the recently released 275 GTB into a more purposeful racecar, thus bridging the diverging requirements of road and race into one dual-purpose sports car.
+After the rear engined 250 LM was denied homologation, Ferrari had to modify the recently released 275 GTB into a more purposeful race car, thus bridging the diverging requirements of road and race into one dual-purpose sports car.

 Initially Ferrari prepared a trio of cars known as the Competizion Speciales.
 The first prototype was chassis #06021 and it had several new ideas such as a revamped nose, an aluminum body, rear wheel vents and a hood scoop.
 After some positive testing, Ferrari was motivated to finalize this specification with hopes of selling a series competition GTBs.
 Mauro Forghieri was ordered to redesign his road car into a race car which would be a true successor to the legendary 250 GTO.